waseemR02/kyvernitis/README.md

 # Kyvernitis
-Zephyr Application  for R24 to program WeAct Blackpill F401cc as daughter board (for pixhawk) Repo contains source files for each subsystem.
+Zephyr Application  for R24 to program WeAct Blackpill F401cc as daughter board (for pixhawk).

+Repo contains source files for each subsystem.

 ## Directory Structure